FOOD SAFETY COURSES

 If you are not currently working within the industry, you may be able to volunteer at another workplace to complete your assessment tasks.

-Who can sign this report?
+Who can sign off my Observer Reports?

-• A person with any of the following food safety qualifications:
+A person with any of the following food safety qualifications:

 Verification of this report